 The Government is currently undertaking consultation on a redesign of the VET FEE-HELP scheme, following the release of a discussion paper on 29 April 2016.
 A redesigned VET FEE-HELP scheme is aimed at improving the integrity and sustainability of the scheme.

 The Clean Energy Finance Corporation (CEFC) was established as a Commonwealth Authority in August 2012 through the Clean Energy Finance Corporation Act 2012 (CEFC Act).

 The CEFC Act provides the CEFC with $10 billion over five years to invest in renewable energy, low emissions technology and energy efficiency projects.

 Investment decisions are made by an independent board consistent with the CEFC Act and the CEFC's investment mandate.

-The Government has announced that it will abolish the CEFC.
+On 23 March 2016, the Government announced that it would retain the CEFC.